SyndicateClu/ThePentaverateFFL/Constitution.md

 ### Rule Changes

-In order to change an existing rule, add a new rule, or change a scoring setting, a vote must be called and receive a majority (in a tie the commissioner has the tiebreaking vote), the commissioner has the option to veto a rule change in which case it can be voted on again and receive a 2/3 majority to pass without commissioner consent.
+In order to change an existing rule, add a new rule, or change a scoring setting, a vote must be called and receive a majority (in a tie the commissioner has the tiebreaking vote).
 <br>

 ### Collusion

 Collusion will not be tolerated.
-A trade will be vetoed if there is evident collusion
+A trade will be vetoed if there is evident collusion.

 <br><br>